 The music program at NCSA, designed to enrich our core academics, is based on the philosophy and practice of Orff Schulwerk, a dynamic approach to music education developed by the composer Carl Orff and his colleague, Gunild Keetman.
-This approach begins with the premise that every child is innately musical and naturally loves to play, sing and dance.
-Children not only learn hundreds of songs, many set dances and instrumental pieces from all over the world on Orff instruments, but they also add their own ideas to each experience through improvisation, composition and choreography.
+This approach begins with the premise that every child is innately musical and naturally loves to play, sing, and dance.
+Children not only learn hundreds of songs, many set dances, and instrumental pieces from all over the world on Orff instruments, but they also add their own ideas to each experience through improvisation, composition, and choreography.

-Variety of Showcase Programs
+Variety of Performance Programs